 For example, if you need cover for a set period of time or if you want the lowest possible costs, then term cover may be a good option for you.

-On the other hand, if you want permanent cover then whole life insurance may be the better choice.
+On the other hand, if you want permanent cover then whole life insurance (also known as 'life assurance') may be the better choice.
 You can also opt for a joint life policy if you and your partner are looking for cover together.

 Do I need to undergo a medical exam to get life insurance?